-- 2. How do I find an inmate at the Washoe County Detention Facility in Reno?
+- 2. How do I find an inmate at the Washoe County Jail?

-- 3. How do I bail out someone from the Washoe County Detention Facility in Reno?
+- 3. How do I bail out someone out?

-- 6. How can I get an inmate’s property released from the Washoe County Detention Facility in Reno?
+- 6. How can I get an inmate’s property released?

-- 7. How can I put money on an inmate’s books at the Washoe County Detention Facility in Reno?
+- 7. How can I put money on an inmate’s books?

 - 9. Does the Washoe County Detention Facility in Reno have a commissary?

-- 10. What medical, recreational and other services does Washoe County Detention Facility provide?
+- 10. What medical services does the jail provide?